Feng shui – the Chinese art of placement

 Q: So how did you get started?

-JC: I think I was interested in this sort of thing from childhood.
+Jan: I think I was interested in this sort of thing from childhood.
 When I was about 9 or 10 I watched a TV program about dowsing.
 It’s an accepted discipline in Poland where I come from – it’s called radiesthesia.
 Everyone knows about negative fault lines (geopathic stress).
-Anyway, I went outside and cut myself a forked twig – and discovered that I could do it.
-So I made it a hobby and used it to check if friends where sleeping on geopathic stress.
+Anyway, I went outside and cut myself a forked twig from a willow tree – and discovered that I could do it and was good at it naturally.
+So I made it a hobby and used it to check if friends were sleeping on geopathic stress.
+The rest is history.
+That was the pivotal moment for me to become a feng shui expert.

 Q: So you had a natural talent?

-JC: I suppose so.
+Jan: I suppose so.
 And then my father had a decorating business and he used to take me along on jobs and he had a strong belief that colour and how you decorate your house can affect how you live.
 He used to recommend things to people – he would redecorate and things changed.
 Single people suddenly got married, or a couple would have a baby.
 I began to take notice.
-Actually you couldn’t miss it, because he tried out his theories on the family too.
+Actually, you couldn’t miss it, because he tried out his theories on the family too.
 One time we came home from school and found that he’d painted the whole flat blue, and we all became passive and sleepy, until six months later he painted a lot of walls red or warm colours.
 Everyone was as high as a kite and bouncing off the walls.
-After that he strived for balance – which is one of the principles I work with now.
+After that, he strived for balance – which is one of the principles I work with now.
 Although I have inherited his love of extremes.
 Whenever I learn something new, I like to push it to its limits.
 For example, I’m a voracious reader (I even trained as a speed reading trainer to read more).
 I have read (and still read) everything I could lay my hands on, including everything on feng shui and any related subjects.
+Professionally, I commit to at least one thousand hours of research and creative work a year.

 Q: Subjects such as …?